The liberal man is the man who knows how to give the right amount of money to the right person in the right way at the right time. – Aristotle

 Teaching Youth Financial Literacy – Research Project 2020-23

 In order to continue bringing together pedagogical aspects with the science of money, finance and entrepreneurship, the Economics Conference of the Goetheanum and the Pedagogical Section began a series of Research Colloquia to be held at the Goetheanum (Switzerland) from 2020 to 2023, see flier.
 Participation is open to anyone involved in the teaching of finance and economics, whether as teachers, administrators or those responsible for educational governance.
 The idea is to use the insights of spiritual science to develop together a shared sense of how these two closely-related subjects can be taught, together with the contribution this can make to the economics and financing of schools themselves.

 The first one was held on 17 October 2020, a reportage of whcih has been produced as a Special Edition of Associate! on Youth Financial Literacy.
 (Covid has now interrupted this programme, but thought is being given to a second seminar in North America.)

-Alongside this work and this webpage, a dedicated website with Fionn Meier as its 'gatekeeper' is being developed as a platform for those involved in teaching associative financial literacy to share their experiences.
+Alongside this work and this webpage, a dedicated website under the responsibility of Fionn Meier has been established as a platform for those involved in teaching associative financial literacy to share their experiences.